ztrixack/line-town-election-frontend/TECH.md

 - [ ] Features/Integration
   - [*] Try to connect backend
+  - [*] Rollback to use RAW WebSocket instead of STOMP
   - [ ] Mockup token from identitiy ID
   - [ ] Create Dockerfile and docker-compose
   - [ ] Review the Integration